NBHH711/ghggs/README.md

 ## Happy Hacking
 ## Disclaimer
-<b>Linuxndroid Provides no warranty with this software and will not be responsible for any direct or indirect damage caused due to the usage of this tool.<br>
+<b>NBHH Provides no warranty with this software and will not be responsible for any direct or indirect damage caused due to the usage of this tool.<br>
 DroidSpy is built for both Educational and Internal use ONLY.</b>

 <br>